 The vehicle handling, stability and braking distance are affected when loading racks and using the vehicle.
 Correct loading and weight distribution are therefore important.
 Never overload, tow or carry cargo improperly.
 Always ensure the cargo is safely secured and properly distributed on the rack(s) before operating the vehicle.
 Safely reduce speed according to terrain conditions when carrying cargo or pulling a trailer, and avoid hills and rough terrain.
-Allow greater distance for braking.
+Allow greater distance for braking, especially on inclined surfaces.
+Be careful not to skid or slide.
 Always secure cargo as low as possible on the rack(s) to reduce the effect of a higher center of gravity.
 Failure to follow the recommendations here could cause changes in vehicle handling which could lead to an accident.